YEAR OF INGREDIENTS

 2018

-I needed to commit to my passion for local food on another level, in order to become the expert I wanted to be.
+The next morning, I sprung out of bed knowing what I wanted to do.
+I would create “The Year of Ingredients!”
+It would be just what I needed to commit to my passion for local food on the highest level, in order to become the expert I wanted to be.

-By completing this project I found that there are way more than 365 ingredients growing in Hawaiʻi.
+I found that there are way more than 365 ingredients growing in Hawaiʻi.
 We can grow practically anything here with the right location and a strong enough desire.
 More small farms are stepping up to this challenge every day.
-Crops such as peppers, once notoriously difficult to grow, are popping up at farmers markets and in locally made hot sauces for example.
+Crops such as peppers, once notoriously difficult to grow, are at farmers markets and in locally made hot sauces, for example.

 After a year of hunting for ingredients I now have a good understanding of what is available locally and where to source what.
 Most of all, I have an insurmountable feeling of gratitude for the people who produce them.